btemplep/authzee/docs/sdks.md

     result = []
     for l in lhs:
         for r in rhs:
-            if jmespath.search( # how to pass the pointer from earlier? expr,
+            if jmespath.search( # Should use passed in jmespath search function. expr,
                 {
                     "lhs": l,